Pragati2000-Bankar/Google_Play_store_Data-Analytics/README.md

-# Google_Play_store_Data-Analytics
+# Real-Time Google Play Store Data Analytics
 This project is part of the Data Analytics Internship Training by NullClass.

-Name: Pragati Popat Bankar

-Internship Duration: 6 Months

-Project Title: Real-Time Google Play Store Data Analytics – Python

-Introduction

-This report summarizes the work completed during the internship under the project titled 'Real-Time Google Play Store Data Analytics – Python'.
-The objective of the project was to implement advanced data visualizations, perform analytics on Google Play Store data, and integrate various business intelligence rules like time-based conditional displays, filtering logic, and multilingual translations.
+This project was created as part of the NullClass Internship Program.
+It includes 5 advanced data visualization tasks implemented in Python using Plotly and Pandas, with multilingual and conditional rendering features.

-Tasks Completed
+## Tasks Implemented

+### Task 1: Data Preprocessing
+- Cleaned `Installs`, `Reviews`, and `Last Updated`
+- Removed missing and inconsistent values

+### Task 2: Conditional Line Chart (Installs over Time)
+- Shows install trends by category
+- Highlights categories with >20% month-over-month growth
+- Visible only from **6 PM to 9 PM IST**

+### Task 3: Android Version Extraction
+- Extracted numeric Android version (e.g., 4.1, 5.0)

-Task 1: Implemented visualization for Top Categories by Installs with time-based conditionalvisibility.
+### Task 4: Top 5 Categories by Installs

-Task 2: Created visualization for Sentiment Analysis of User Reviews with multilingual translation support.

-Task 3: Developed visualization for Android Version Distribution using advanced filtering and number parsing.

-Task 4: Implemented Monthly Install Trends by Category with conditional highlighting of >20% growth.

-Task 5: Built Global Installs Choropleth Map with multilingual support (Marathi).
+- Displayed using a pie chart

+### Task 5: Multilingual Visualization
+- Bar chart of top categories per region
+- Translations supported:
+  - English
+  - Hindi
+  - French
+  - Marathi ✅

-Learning Outcomes
+## Learning Outcomes
 During the course of this internship, I enhanced my skills in Python, data preprocessing, data visualization using Plotly, and integration of real-time conditional logic.
 Additionally, I gained experience in multilingual data presentation and GitHub version control for project submissions.

-Conclusion
+## Conclusion
 The internship was highly beneficial in applying theoretical knowledge to a real-world project.
 I successfully completed all 5 tasks within the first month of my 6-month internship and am eager to take on new challenges to continue learning and contributing.